A Weaker Notion of Atomicity in Integral Domains

 For the set of monomials

 consider the following subring of $R_0$:

 It is clear that $R$ is an antimatter domain, and by \cite{GoPa} it is a GL-domain which is not MCD-finite.
 Moreover, \cite[Theorem 2.1]{EK} implies that $D:=R[x]$, the polynomial ring over $R$ in the indeterminate $x$, is not an IDF-domain.
 Also, observe that $D$ is not atomic.
-On the other hand, it follows from Proposition~\ref{L1} that the polynomial ring $D$ is a completely atomic domain. \end{Ep}
+On the other hand, it follows from Proposition~\ref{L1} that the polynomial ring $D$ is a sub-atomic domain. \end{Ep}

-Recall that a GL-domain is a completely atomic domain (resp, a RIDF-domain, a U-FFD).
+Recall that a GL-domain is a sub-atomic domain (resp, a RIDF-domain, a U-FFD).
 In \cite{DG}, the authors show that the U-FF property does not ascend to polynomial extensions.
-Next we prove that the completely atomic (resp., RIDF, U-FF) property ascends to polynomial rings in the class of PSP-domains.
+Next we prove that the sub-atomic (resp., RIDF, U-FF) property ascends to polynomial rings in the class of PSP-domains.

 \begin{Th} Let $D$ be an integral domain.
-Then the following statement hold. \begin{enumerate} \item If $D$ is a GL-domain, then $D[X]$ is a completely atomic domain.
+Then the following statement hold. \begin{enumerate} \item If $D$ is a GL-domain, then $D[X]$ is a sub-atomic domain.

 \item If $D$ is a PSP-domain, then $D[X]$ is a RIDF-domain (resp., U-FFD). \end{enumerate} \end{Th} \begin{proof} Assume that $D$ is a GL-domain.
 Let $f\in D[X]\setminus D$ be an atomic element of $D[X]$.
-First, let us argue the two following claims.
+First, let us prove the two following claims.